Guidelines for students

 If you're travelling to campus from within the UK, we strongly advise you to take a lateral flow test before you travel to campus.

 Students travelling to the UK from overseas should follow the latest government guidance.
-Testing and self-isolation requirements vary depending on whether you're travelling from a country on the UK government's red, amber or green list.
+Testing and self-isolation requirements may vary depending on where you're travelling from and your vaccination status.

-Once you arrive at Warwick, you're advised to take twice-weekly lateral flow tests, you can book your tests on campus.
+Once you arrive at Warwick, you're advised to take twice-weekly lateral flow tests, you can collect tests on campus.